A polynomial time algorithm for solving the closest vector problem in zonotopal lattices: Zonotopal lattices

 \subsection{Example: Lattices of Voronoi's first kind}

-McKilliam, Grant, and Clarkson \cite{McKilliam2014a} gave a polynomial time algorithm for solving the closest vector problem for lattices of Voronoi's first kind.
+McKilliam, Grant, and Clarkson \cite{McKilliam2014a} gave a polynomial time algorithm for solving the closest vector problem for lattices of Voronoi's first kind (with known obtuse superbasis, see below).
 Now we show that these lattices correspond to cographic lattices.

 Following Conway and Sloane \cite{Conway1992a} we say that a lattice $L$ is of \textit{Voronoi's first kind} if $L$ has an \textit{obtuse superbasis}: These are $n+1$ vectors $b_0, b_1, \ldots, b_n$ so that the following three conditions hold: \begin{enumerate} \item[(i)] $b_1, \ldots, b_n$ is a basis of $L$, \item[(ii)] $b_0 + b_1 + \cdots + b_n = 0$, \item[(iii)] $b_i^{\sf T} b_j \leq 0$ for $i,j = 0, \ldots, n$ and $i \neq j$. \end{enumerate} A classical theorem of Voronoi states that every lattice in dimensions $2$ and $3$ has an obtuse superbasis, see Conway and Sloane \cite[Section 7]{Conway1992a}.
 However, starting from dimension $n = 4$ on, not every lattice is of Voronoi's first kind.